 Finance and Administration

-The City has prepared a SEMS Multi-hazard Functional Plan that will allow the City to take advantage of regional, state, and federal resources following any large-scale disaster.
+The City has prepared a SEMS Multi-hazard Functional Plan that will allow the City to take advantage of regional, State, and federal resources following any large-scale disaster.
 The duties of each function are coordinated through the EOC.

 National Incident Management System (NIMS)